VeggieRX

 “I really appreciated seeing the pathway that led to the existing Windy City Harvest programs,” one participant said.
 “As an organization that is new to urban agriculture, it was reassuring to see that something great can grow from a small initiative.”

 There were sessions on partnerships, food safety and distribution, and jobs training, and visits to the Farm on Ogden and several farm sites.
-The leaders from Colorado, Georgia, Utah, and beyond came armed with questions: How is the program funded?
+The leaders from Colorado, Georgia, Utah, and beyond came with questions: How is the program funded?
 What is the relationship of our farms with the city of Chicago?
 How do you work with funders?

 They left seeing the possibilities for their own programs.
 “I am inspired by the system and culture you all have created around food.
 Hearing from participants was amazing and very genuine.
 Baton Rouge needs this, and I am so inspired to create this type of food culture in our own Baton Rouge way.”